jackmarchant/validate-field-react/README.md

 # validate-field-react
-A validation library for React form components.
+A validation component library for React form components.

 It will validate against the following:
 - isNumeric (Boolean)
+- isNotNumeric (Boolean)
 - isRequired (Boolean)
 - minLength (Integer)
 - maxLength (Integer)